 Frances of Discovering the World Through My Son’s Eyes says that, “playing sports will teach our son vital life skills, such as: discipline, motivation, commitment and cooperation.
 He’s a very active little boy, and sports helps him channel all of that energy.”

-Olga of the European Mama shares a photo of her little one practicing yoga.
+Olga of the Olga Mecking shares a photo of her little one practicing yoga.
 What a sweet photo!

 Amanda of Expat Life with a Double Buggy take a multicultural vantage point as she shares her “trio of future hopefuls for the Dutch football team, or England, whichever takes their fancy.”

 Annabelle of the piri-piri lexicon says she is “proud of my little introvert for riding without her parents!”
 We are too!